metosin/spec-tools/README.md

 ;       :description "It's a int"}
 ```

-For most cases, the `:spec/type` can be resolved automatically using `spec-tools.types/resolve-type`
+For most clojure core predicates, the `:spec/type` can be resolved automatically with a help of the `spec-tools.types/resolve-type` multimethod:
-multimethod:

 ```clj
 (st/spec integer?)